cedx/ngx-webstorage/README.md

 ```

 ## Usage
-This package provides two [@Injectable](https://angular.io/docs/js/latest/api/core/index/Injectable-decorator.html) services dedicated to the Web Storage: `LocalStorage` and `SessionStorage`.
+This package provides two [injection tokens](https://angular.io/docs/js/latest/api/core/index/InjectionToken-class.html) dedicated to the Web Storage: `LocalStorage` and `SessionStorage`.

+These tokens are backed by the `Storage` class which provides access to the underlying Web APIs.
 They need to be registered with the dependency injector by importing their module, the `StorageModule` class:

 ```javascript
 import {NgModule} from '@angular/core';